MarkusJx/node-java-bridge/README.md

 12. `boolean` or `java.lang.Boolean` values will be converted to `boolean`
 13. `char` or `java.lang.Character` values will be converted to `string`
 14. Java arrays will be converted to javascript arrays, applying the rules mentioned above except
-15. Byte arrays will be converted to ``Buffer`` and vice-versa
+15. Byte arrays will be converted to `Buffer` and vice-versa

 ## Command line interface

-This module also ships with a command line interface for creating typescript definitions for Java classes.
+This module also ships with a command line interface called `java-ts-gen` for creating typescript definitions for Java classes.
 The command line interface will create typescript definitions for all specified classes and their dependencies.

 ### Installation